sylhare/sylhare.github.io/_posts/2015-02-08-Linux-Command-Line-101.md

 	exit

-Create a variable in the environment and export it to all subshell
+Create a variable in the environment and export it to all sub shell

 	VARIABLE = "test"
 	export VARIABLE